Texas Rangers (baseball): Valentine, Ryan, and Bush (1985–1994)

 Manager Bobby Valentine became steward over an influx of talent in the late 1980s and early 1990s.
 A winning season in 1986 was a shock to pundits and fans alike as the Rangers remained in the race for the American League pennant for the entire season.
-With a team consisting of stellar young rookies such as Rubén Sierra, Pete Incaviglia, Mitch Williams, Bobby Witt, and Edwin Correa, the Rangers finished the season in second place with an 87–75 record, just five games behind the division-champion Angels.
-The season marked a dramatic 25-win improvement over the 1985 season, which resulted in yet another last-place finish in the West.
+With a team consisting of stellar young rookies such as Rubén Sierra, Pete Incaviglia, Mitch Williams, Bobby Witt, and Edwin Correa, the Rangers finished the season in second place with an 87–75 record, just five games behind the division champion Angels.
+The season marked a dramatic 25-win improvement over the 1985 season, which resulted in yet another last place finish in the West.

 The signing of 41-year-old star pitcher Nolan Ryan prior to the 1989 season allowed Ryan to reach his 5,000th strikeout, 300th win, and 6th and 7th no-hitters with the Rangers.
-Despite powerful lineups including the likes of Juan González, Rubén Sierra, Julio Franco, and Rafael Palmeiro and a pitching staff that also included Charlie Hough, Bobby Witt, Kevin Brown, and Kenny Rogers, Valentine's Rangers never finished above second place and he was relieved of his duties during the 1992 season.
+Despite powerful lineups including Juan González, Rubén Sierra, Julio Franco, and Rafael Palmeiro and a pitching staff that also included Charlie Hough, Bobby Witt, Kevin Brown, and Kenny Rogers, Valentine's Rangers never finished above second place and he was relieved of his duties during the 1992 season.

 In April 1989, Rangers owner and oil tycoon Eddie Chiles, sold the team to an investment group headed by George W. Bush for $89 million.
-While his own equity in the team was a small one ($500,000), Bush was named Managing General Partner of the new ownership group.
+While his own equity in the team was a small one ($500,000), Bush was named managing general partner of the new ownership group.
 He increased his investment to $600,000 the following year.
 Bush left his position with the Rangers when he was elected Governor of Texas in 1994, and he sold his stake in the team in 1998.
-Bush went on to be elected President of the United States in 2000.
+Bush went on to win the 2000 United States presidential election.

 During Bush's tenure, the Rangers and the City of Arlington decided to replace the aging Arlington Stadium with a new publicly funded stadium, at a cost of $193 million, financed by Arlington residents, through a sales tax increase.
-Ground was broken on October 30, 1991, on what would become The Ballpark in Arlington (now named Globe Life Park in Arlington).
+Ground was broken on October 30, 1991, on what would become The Ballpark in Arlington (now named Choctaw Stadium).

 In 1993, Kevin Kennedy took over managerial duties, presiding over the team for two seasons, keeping the 1993 Rangers in the hunt for a playoff berth into mid-September; Nolan Ryan also retired after that season.
 Kennedy was let go in 1994, although the team led the AL West prior to the players' strike which prompted commissioner Bud Selig to cancel the remainder of the season and the playoffs.
 On July 28, Kenny Rogers pitched the 12th perfect game in major league history in Arlington against the California Angels.